marcopennekamp/lore/spec/expressions.md

 name(a1, a2, ...)
 ```

 That's it!
 Types will be checked, values will be dispatched, and some function will be called.
-The **semantics** of multi-function calls are defined in [multi-functions](03-multi-functions.md).
+The **semantics** of multi-function calls are defined in [multi-functions](multi-functions.md).

 We say *multi-function call*, because it only becomes a function call at run-time, when a function has been chosen according to the dispatch semantics.
 At compile-time, we are calling a whole multi-function with a bounded but unknown input type.

 ##### Fixed Invocation

-Instead of dispatching at run-time, you can **fix a function to call at compile-time**, as defined in *Fixing the Callee at Compile-Time*.
-The syntax for this is as such:
+Instead of dispatching at run-time, you can **fix a function to call at compile-time:**

 ```
 f.fixed[T1, T2, ...](a1, a2, ...)